Transforming the Study and Practice of Cancer Medicine

 A Transformative Milestone

 As the premier academic medical center on Long Island, Stony Brook is committed to acquiring and employing advanced technology that can propel research excellence.
 Among the latest acquisitions are a cyclotron and a PET scanner.
 The cyclotron was purchased with a donation from Kavita and Lalit Bahl, who have also generously provided funds for the creation of the Kavita and Lalit Bahl Center for Metabolomics and Imaging.

 A World-Class Cancer Center

 Ambitious ideas, imaginative solutions and exceptional leadership are the cornerstone of a top facility.
 Stony Brook Cancer Center is continuing to focus on developing programs that will foster breakthroughs in the study and practice of cancer medicine.

 With the clinical, research and educational components already in place, Stony Brook Cancer Center is positioned to be named a National Cancer Institute (NCI)-designated cancer center within the next five years.
 NCI-designated cancer centers are recognized for their scientific leadership, resources, and the depth and breadth of their research in basic, clinical, and population science and for outstanding delivery of comprehensive cancer care.

-In addition, the state-of-the-art Medical and Research Translation (MART) building will open in early 2019.
-As part of its core mission, the MART is devoted to cancer research and care, including the new location for the outpatient services for adults and children with cancer.
-The MART will also house advanced biomedical imaging and biomedical informatics, including a PET scanner.
-The Kavita and Lalit Bahl Center for Metabolomics and Imaging will be permanently located on Level 9 in the MART.
+In 2019, Stony Brook Cancer Center relocated to the state-of-the-art Medical and Research Translation (MART) building.
+As part of its core mission, the MART is devoted to cancer research and care, including two levels for outpatient services for adults and children with cancer.
+The MART also houses advanced biomedical imaging and biomedical informatics, including a cyclotron and PET scanner.
+The Kavita and Lalit Bahl Center for Metabolomics and Imaging is located on Level 9 in the MART.